Francis Yorpoi, 11 years old. Freetown, Sierra Leone. November 2015.

 Tanauan, Leyte Island, The Philippines

-Two men fight over a torn, half empty bag of rice scavenged from a military helicopter that dropped off a medical team on the beach head outside of town.
+In the hours following Typhoon Haiyan, two men fight over a torn, nearly empty bag of rice scavenged from a military helicopter that dropped off a medical team on a beach head outside of town.

 Sara B. May is a documentary photographer and humanitarian photojournalist, whose work has included post-Ebola Sierra Leone, Typhoon Haiyan in the Philippines, and the US/Mexican Border.